Building a grassland grazing association to support conservation grazing on working lands in southwest WA

 Building off of the inaugural Grazing Association meeting, we developed a planning team, a Facebook page, and a plan for monthly events, including biannual Grazing Association meetings.

 Planning Team: The Planning Team consists of representatives from Ecostudies Institute, Thurston Conservation District, Washington State University-Extension, Natural Resources Conservation Services, U.S. Fish and Wildlife Service Partners Program, and 2-3 local producers.
 This team is responsible for turning the ideas and needs identified at the first meeting into events (webinars, workshops, pasture walks, on-farm demonstrations) with guest lecturers, catering (if needed), farm hosts, and any additional logistics needed.
-The Planning Team gathered 3 times in 2022 to organize events and delegate tasks to the group.
+The Planning Team gathered 3 times in 2022 and 3 times in 2023 to organize events and delegate tasks to the group.

 Facebook Page: We created a SW Washington Grazing Association Facebook Page through WSU-Extension to advertise events and provide an online location for producers to share information.
 It has been an extremely helpful communication and outreach tool for the group. https://www.facebook.com/groups/527815978924785